 This segment primarily consists of the operations of Efinancial.
 Efinancial is a call center-based insurance agency that markets life insurance for Fidelity Life and unaffiliated insurance companies.
 Efinancial's primary operations are conducted through employee agents from two call center locations, which we refer to as our retail channel.
 In addition, Efinancial operates as a wholesale agency, assisting independent agents that desire to work for the carriers that Efinancial represents, which we refer to as our wholesale channel.
 Efinancial also generates data and click-through revenue through its eCoverage web presence.
-For the nine months ended September 30, 2018 and September 30, 2017, and the years ended December 31, 2017 and December 31, 2016, our agency segment revenue was earned 80%, 80%, 77% and 78% through the retail channel, 4%, 7%, 10% and 6% through the wholesale channel, and 16%, 13%, 13% and 16% through data, click-through and transfer revenue, respectively.
+For the years ended December 31, 2017 and December 31, 2016, our agency segment revenue was earned 77% and 78% through the retail channel, 10% and 6% through the wholesale channel, and 13% and 16% through data, click-through and transfer revenue, respectively.